Stay Updated

 JQL results per query10 issuesTop 10 matching issues returned per query

-Validation log history50 entriesOldest entries removed when limit is reached (FIFO)
+Execution log history50 entriesOldest entries removed when limit is reached (FIFO)

 Prompt log truncation200 charactersField values stored in logs are truncated for storage